Hugo-Chia/tp/docs/DeveloperGuide.md

 <br>

-4. Allow editing of apppointment information
+4. Allow editing of appointment information
     * For example, to be able to change the starting time of an appointment

 <br>